Dragon Ball Z: Dead Zone: English dub soundtracks

 The 1997 Pioneer release kept the original Japanese music.

 There is a discrepancy that states the 2005 English dub score was composed by Mark Menza, which it was not.
 It was composed by Nathan Johnson.
-The Double Feature release contains an alternate audio track containing the English dub with original Japanese background music by Shunsuke Kikuchi and an ending theme of "Come Out, Incredible Zenkai Power!".
+The Double Feature release that came out 3 years later in 2008 contains an alternate audio track containing the English dub with original Japanese background music by Shunsuke Kikuchi and an ending theme of "Come Out, Incredible Zenkai Power!".

 Box office

 At the Japanese box office, the film sold 2.2 million tickets and earned a net distribution rental income of ¥800 million.

 International releases

 North America

-The film was licensed in North America by Funimation and the home video rights were sub-licensed to Pioneer Entertainment.
+The film was licensed in North America by Funimation Entertainment and the home video rights were sub-licensed to Pioneer Entertainment.
 Pioneer was released on VHS, LaserDisc, and DVD on December 17, 1997.
 They used the same voice cast as the TV series did at the time, and was dubbed by Ocean Productions.
 They released the film as Dead Zone.
 As a feature on the Pioneer DVD, deleted scenes from the original episodes 1 and 9 are shown in Japanese with English subtitles, as these two episodes were yet to be dubbed in full at the time.
-Since then, Funimation released the film of the Rock the Dragon Edition set with Ocean dub on DVD on August 13, 2013, it has 53 edited episodes of the TV series, plus two edited films of The World's Strongest and The Tree of Might as they aired on Toonami.
+Later, on August 13, 2013, Funimation released the Rock the Dragon Edition DVD set, which contained an edited version of the Ocean dub of this film, as well as The World's Strongest and The Tree of Might, as they aired on Toonami, along with the 53 edited episodes of the TV series.

-Once their sub-license expired, Funimation released the film to DVD in "Ultimate Uncut Edition" on May 31, 2005, with completely new dub done by Funimation's voice cast and an feature film commentary.
-There's also re-released the film on November 14, 2006 as part of a film set subtitled "First Strike", also containing The World's Strongest (1990) and The Tree of Might (1990).
-It was later released in Double Feature set along with The World's Strongest (1990) for Blu-ray and DVD on May 27, 2008, both feature full 1080p format in HD remastered 16:9 aspect ratio and an enhanced 5.1 surround mix.
-The film was re-released to DVD in remastered thinpak collection on November 1, 2011, containing the first 5 Dragon Ball Z films.
+Once their sub-license expired, Funimation released the film on DVD in the "Ultimate Uncut Edition" on May 31, 2005, with a completely new dub done by Funimation's voice cast and a feature film audio commentary.
+They also re-released the film on November 14, 2006, as part of a DVD set subtitled "First Strike", also containing The World's Strongest and The Tree of Might.
+It was later released in a double feature set along with The World's Strongest on Blu-ray and DVD on May 27, 2008, both featuring full 1080p format in HD remastered 16:9 aspect ratio and an enhanced 5.1 surround mix.
+The film was re-released on DVD in remastered thinpak collection on November 1, 2011, containing the first five Dragon Ball Z films.